kerenskybr/kerenskybr/README.md

 -->

-I have also written some articles in the area of machine learning.
+I have also written some articles in the field of machine learning.
 You can find them on my linkedin profile :cake:

 ![Visitor Count](https://profile-counter.glitch.me/kerenskybr/count.svg)